logzio/logzio-helm/filebeat/README.md

 Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
 Logzio-k8s-logs allows you to ship logs from your Kubernetes cluster to Logz.io.
-You can either deploy this daemonset with the standrad configuration, or with autodiscover configuration.
+You can either deploy this Daemonset with the standrad configuration, or with autodiscover configuration.
 For further information about Filebeat's autodiscover please see [Autodiscover documentation](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover.html).

 ### Prerequisites: